Nonconvex and Nonsmooth Sparse Optimization via Adaptively Iterative Reweighted Methods

-We have shown the convergence of the AIR algorithm with fixed $\epsilon$.
-By Theorem~\ref{thm.j approx j0}, we can choose sufficiently small $\epsilon$ and minimize $J(\cdot; \epsbf)$ instead of $J_0$ to obtain an approximate solution.
+We have shown the convergence of AIR with fixed $\epsbf$.
+By Theorem~\ref{thm.j approx j0}, we can choose sufficiently small $\epsbf$ and minimize $J(\cdot; \epsbf)$ instead of $J_0$ to obtain an approximate solution.
 However, as also shown by Theorem~\ref{thm.j approx j0}, $J(\cdot; \epsbf)$ converges to $J_0$ only pointwisely.
 It then may be difficult to assert that the minimizer of $J(\cdot; \epsbf)$ is sufficiently close to the minimizer of $J_0$ for given $\epsbf$.
-Therefore, we consider to minimize a sequence of $J(\cdot; \epsbf)$ with $\epsbf$ driven to $\bm{0}$.
-We analyze the global convergence of the AIR algorithm in this case with $c_i(\xbf_i) = \|\xbf_i\|_1$.
-Notice that
+Therefore, we consider to minimize a sequence of $J(\cdot; \epsbf)$ with $\epsbf$ driven to $\mathbf{0}$.